 Set clear expectations

 We recommend agreeing expectations, setting timescales and identifying any possible stumbling blocks from the very start.
-Some considerations:
+Think about:

-- how much time does your partner school have to dedicate to the partnership?
+- how much time do you and your partner school have to dedicate to the partnership?

 - what does a typical day look like for your partner, and what is the time difference in your countries?